SiliconLabsSoftware/matter_support/board-support/efr32/bootloader_binaries/README.md

 # Bootloader binaries for Matter

 This directory contains Silicon Labs Gecko Bootloader binaries that can be used with Matter OTA Software Update functionality.
 The binaries are provided here for historical purposes.
-The recommended way of obtaining bootloader binaries is by building the Matter Solutions with Studio or SLC SLC.
+The recommended way of obtaining bootloader binaries is by building the Matter Solutions with Studio or SLC CLI.

 - The external storage (SPI flash) bootloaders are configured with the slot size of 1024K
 - All bootloaders supports LZMA compression